tjmisko/tjmisko.github.io/_posts/2023-01-13-tentacled-beasts.md

 The younger manager in me encountered this situation nine months ago, probably experienced some similar indignation, and eventually came to the conclusion that something like this was a great opportunity for teamwork, so I got my mentee on call, and we trudged painstakingly through all the countries, in this case highlighting and copying the six or seven digit number (it turns out countries use an ungodly amount of TerraJoules of energy).
 After all, I got my start on the SSPI tediously collecting lots of data, and if that’s how I came up, surely that’s the best way…

 This is how the aforementioned mess of a spreadsheet I was looking at got produced.
-The trouble now is that the values in the sheet we collected, seem to be in BTU, but everything on the IEA site is in TJ, so they’ve probably updated their data and changed units or else I’m looking at the wrong source.
+The trouble now is that the values in the sheet we collected seem to be in BTU, but everything on the IEA site is in TJ, so they’ve probably updated their data and changed units or else I’m looking at the wrong source.
 Either way, we are using untraceable data that no longer replicates, which simply does not fly, and so it must be collected again, by me, right now, alone.

 I’ll leave the volume and timbre of the sigh I am heaving right now to your imagination.